thruthesky/fireflutter/docs/install.md

 FireFlutter needs **Global Key** since it uses `snackbars`, `dialog`, `bottom sheet`.
 Use the **`FireFlutterService.instance.init(context : ...)`**

-**Note:** You don't have to initialize when you are only doing unit test.
+Note, you don't have to initialize when you are only doing unit test.

-**Note:** If you meet an error like `No MaterialLocalizations found.
+Note, if you meet an error like `No MaterialLocalizations found.
 Xxxx widgets require MaterialLocalizations to be provided by a Localizations widget ancestor.`, then you may think a widget is not under MaterialApp or no localization provided.
 In this case, the context from global key will be used.
 For more details, See <https://docs.flutter.dev/release/breaking-changes/text-field-material-localizations>.

 For instance, if you are using [go_route package](https://pub.dev/packages/go_router), you can pass the global build context like below.